Growing Fresh Wasabi

 Over the following several months the crop was doing exceptionally well and Zak continued to monitor the growing medium.
 He found a mixture of pea shingle, soil and rich compost worked well.
 The young wasabi plants were also given dilute seaweed which provided the necessary nutrients to produce high-end rhizomes for potential customers.

 Today, Zak is the first person on the Island of Island to sell fresh wasabi rhizomes, wasabi plants and even edible flowers.
 He tells me the only disadvantage in cultivating wasabi rhizomes is the 2-year wait.
 This is how long it took to harvest his first wasabi rhizome, which weighed over 120 grams.

 The great thing about wasabi root is that not only can you consume the rhizome but also the stems and green heart-shaped wasabi leaves.
 These wasabi leaves and stems can be used to prepare an exciting salad with that extra wasabi kick.
 Why not add fresh wasabi to your favourite beverage or grow your own island of Ireland wasabi plants like Zak.

 Why Grow Wasabia japonica?

 The motivation behind Wasabi Crop is the medicinal properties associated with Wasabia japonica.
 This medicinal plant has been found to have both antibacterial and anti-inflammatory benefits for your health.
-This is of interest to Zak because from the age of 7, he was diagnosed with multiple sclerosis which is an inflammatory condition.
-Today, at the age of 19 years he is fit and healthy and enjoys the taste of the island of Ireland wasabi rhizomes and wasabi leaves.
+Enjoy the taste of the island of Ireland wasabi rhizomes and wasabi leaves.